Forget Work-Life Balance and Focus on These 5 Things Instead

 Instead, we need to seek work-life harmony.
 Consider the definition of harmony – “a consistent, orderly, or pleasing arrangement of parts; congruity.”
 Work-life harmony is rooted in an integrated and holistic approach to life where work and play blend together in combinations unique to each individual.
 I can’t define what harmony looks like for you, but I can share five ways to help you discover it for yourself.

-2. Seek contentment, not happiness – Our society is good at selling the lie that you can have it all.
+- Seek contentment, not happiness—Our society is good at selling the lie that you can have it all.
 We buy into the myth and then wonder why we’re discontent and unhappy when we discover it’s not possible to be the brilliant CEO, perfect parent, super coach of the sports team, and committed community volunteer.
-“Happiness” is the pop-psychology topic du jour and there’s no shortage of literature and experts telling us that achieving happiness should be our primary goal in life.
+“Happiness” is the pop-psychology topic du-jour and there’s no shortage of literature and experts telling us that achieving happiness should be our primary goal in life.
 Happiness is dependent on your circumstances, whereas contentment comes from a deep-seated joy and satisfaction of living out your life purpose.
 Happiness is fine, but true work-life harmony comes when you find contentment.
 Happiness comes and goes; contentment sticks.

-4. Establish reasonable boundaries – When you are clear on your life’s purpose, core values, and beliefs, you are able to make wise decisions about the use of your time, talent, and treasure.
+- Establish reasonable boundaries—When you are clear on your life’s purpose, core values, and beliefs, you can make wise decisions about the use of your time, talent, and treasure.
 You can support work-life harmony by setting up systems and structures that keep you focused on the most important priorities in your life.
 The banks of a river provide the boundaries that support the direction and flow of the water.
 Without those boundaries, the river becomes nothing more than a large puddle.
 Setup healthy boundaries that keep you focused in the right direction.

 Achieving work-life harmony isn’t easy.
 It involves trial and error, learning what works and what doesn’t.
 There is constant assessment and re-calibration of how you’re investing your time and energy, but the payoff is less stress, peace of mind, and increased devotion and passion toward all you do in life.